College Corps Logo

 • Student needs to work part-time and/or borrow student loans

-• Complete in-person service hours within local nonprofit organizations, food banks/pantries, environmental organizations or with a K-12 school.
-Placement sites will be organized and assigned by the program based on students’ interests and organization needs.
+• Complete weekly in-person service hours with approved local nonprofit organizations, food banks/pantries, climate action organizations, or K-12 school programs.
+Placement sites will be organized and assigned by the program based on students’ availability, interests, and organizational needs.

-• Actively participate in trainings, team meetings, and weekly seminars.
+• Actively participate in trainings and cohort meetings including:

-• Engage in service initiatives and regional events as assigned.
+• Other service initiatives and regional events as assigned

 • $7,000 Living Stipend (provided in monthly installments as part of fellow’s financial aid package*)